 All courses are taught at Adam’s spacious and light studio at West Horsley, Surrey.
 West Horsley is about 10 minutes east of Guildford and less than an hour by car or train from London.

-An Introduction to Glassblowing: Half-day Saturday courses.
+An Introduction to Glassblowing: Half-day Saturday/Sunday courses for beginners

 During the course you will be introduced to techniques such as: